hanspr/mi-ide/README.md

 # ![Micro](./assets/logo.png)

-mi-ide (_mi ide_ in spanish, _My ide_) is a spin-off version of the great micro editor project at https://github.com/zyedidia/micro.
+mi-ide (_mi ide_ in spanish, "my ide" as in: this is **my** editor) is a spin-off version of the great micro editor project at https://github.com/zyedidia/micro.

-This version is a highly customized and modified versión with many of the features that I always wanted in a ssh terminal editor; and that are, some how, missing in all the editors I tried.
+This version is a highly customized and modified versión with many of the features that I always wanted in a (ssh session) terminal editor;
+and that are, some how, missing in all the editors I tried.
 Or some editors have all of them, but the learning curve to be proficient, has always been to steep for me (which is the first feature that I always wanted : _short learning curve_).

 This version is also targeted to work on Linux servers.
 It does compile and may run under other platforms, but not all features will work.
 I'm mainly focused on **improving the experience of coding remotely over ssh on headless Linux servers**.

 Many of those features were already provided by micro editor :+1:.
 But some others were still missing :star:, and there inclusion are personal and not necessarily useful to everyone.

 This is the list of the most important features to me:

 * :+1: Short learning curve
 * :+1: Great syntax highlighting and easily customizable